jack-white9/ecommerce-app/README.md

 * CSS3

 ## Roadmap
-- [ ] Convert home page into row-based style
+- [x] Convert home page into row-based style
-- [ ] Fix colour palette of buttons in product and cart page
+- [x] Fix colour palette of buttons in product and cart page
-- [ ] Add <Link> to Eco-Store logo
+- [x] Add <Link> to Eco-Store logo
-- [ ] Change cart to cart icon
+- [x] Change cart to cart icon
-- [ ] Display number of items in cart on navbar
+- [x] Display number of items in cart on navbar
-- [ ] Anchor the position of price and cart button on products page
+- [x] Anchor the position of price and cart button on products page
-- [ ] Create indication that product has been added to cart
+- [x] Create indication that product has been added to cart
+- [x] Add loading screen for product page
+- [ ] Add z-index:1 absolute position top0 right0 notification for added item
 - [ ] Add mobile responsiveness
+- [ ] Fix weird cart removal behaviour

 ## License